yogeshverma1998/Modular-Flows-Neurips-2022/README.md

 # Modular Flows: Differential Molecular Generation
-This is the implementation of Modular Flows: Differential Molecular Generatin NeurIPS 2022 paper, For more information visit the [website](https://yogeshverma1998.github.io/Modular-Flows-Differential-Molecular-Generation/)
+This is the implementation of Modular Flows: Differential Molecular Generation NeurIPS 2022 paper, For more information visit the [website](https://yogeshverma1998.github.io/Modular-Flows-Differential-Molecular-Generation/)

 ## Prerequisites